mirko-k/login-and-pay-with-amazon-sdk-ruby/README.md

   amazon_order_reference_id,
   authorization_reference_id,
   amount,
-  currency_code: 'USD', # Default: USD
+  'USD',
-  seller_authorization_note: 'Your Authorization Note',
+  'Your Authorization Note',
-  transaction_timeout: 0, # Set to 0 for synchronous mode
+  0, # Set transaction_timeout to 0 for synchronous mode
-  capture_now: true # Set this to true if you want to capture the amount in the same API call )
+  true # Set capture_now to true if you want to capture the amount in the same API call )

 # You will need the Amazon Authorization Id from the